 While the negatives of vaping are purportedly less intense than traditional cigarette smoking, a large part of this perceived safety is the general lack of information regarding vaping’s dangers.
 There have been decades of studies highlighting the risks of cigarette smoking, but vaping is a relatively new phenomenon that hasn’t been studied as deeply.
 That being said, with recent health scares and the growing popularity of these products, scientists are starting to study e-cigarettes in more detail, and the harmful effects of vaping are becoming more apparent.

-The long-term effects of vaping are only starting to come out.
+The long-term dangers of vaping are only starting to come out.
 As providers of PHP and IOP treatment in Pompano, we want you to be aware of the vaping health risks that could be putting your child in danger.
 While users of e-cigarettes ingest smaller amounts of nicotine than they would with a regular cigarette, the frequent exposure to nicotine as well as the many other chemicals and carcinogens present can lead to some of the most significant vaping long-term effects.
 Scientists believe that many of the harmful effects of vaping stem from the dangerous ingredients in the liquid, which often contain not just nicotine but also formaldehyde, diacetyl, and glycerol that has been shown to irritate lungs and airways.1

 Many of the long-term effects of vaping are still unknown, but evidence suggests that vaping may lead to increased risks of: